 Sanitation is without a doubt the most important aspect of any food production program.
 That is why candidates can fail the exam by making a critical food safety violation.
 Please click here to review an excerpt from the ACF practical exam manual on food safety, and take the 25-Question Food Safety Quiz (also shown below) to refresh your knowledge of these key food safety issues.

 Menus for practical tests.
-I think the menu is very important.
+The menu is very important.
 Menus should be typed and well thought out.
-You must bring several copies for the judges, and I find it helpful if you can highlight the requirements directly on the menu.
+You must bring several copies for the evaluators, and I find it helpful if you can highlight the requirements directly on the menu.
 For an example, perhaps the market basket items are printed in a different color font on the menu.
 The four classical cuts might be italicized on the menu and the cooking methods could be bolded.
-All this will help the judges identify that you have followed the guidelines of the test.
-Download an example (also shown below).
+All this will help the evaluators identify that you have followed the guidelines of the test.
+Download Sample Menu 1 and Sample Menu 2 (both also shown below).

 Organization is the hallmark of any true professional.
 Check out the practical test Organizational Tips (also included below).